marklogic-community/marklogic-healthcare-starter-kit/README.md

 ## Maintaining and Modifying the HSK

+### Extending the HSK

+See the COOKBOOK for more information on how to extend the HSK

 ### About the sample source data

 The sample health population data provided in this project was generated using the [Synthea synthetic health records project](https://github.com/synthetichealth/synthea)